dmitrvk/smth/README.rst

 Make sure you have *SANE* installed.
 In Debian-based distributions you may need to install *libsane-dev* package.

-If you want to upload scanned documents to Google Drive, install `PyDrive`_:
+If you want to upload scanned documents to Google Drive, install `PyDrive`_ with a package manager for your Linux distribution or with a ``pip`` command:

 .. code-block:: bash